 Most importantly, those valuable breaks for teachers can be created before bookings are opened to parents.
 With the task of timekeeping handled, teachers can give each conversation their full attention, knowing that appointments will always finish on time.

 Taking all these factors into consideration, above all else, it is what your parents prefer that should steer your decision.
 Doing what works best for them will improve attendance and ongoing relations.
 If you find the vote is split, it may be worth offering parents a choice between booking an online or in-person session.
 If you decide to offer this, for ease, we recommend dedicating one evening for each format.

 Whichever format you choose, our Parents’ Evening module is the go-to tool to simplify the whole process.
 Organising your event manually is complicated and time-consuming.
 Even worse, human error such as double-bookings and forgotten appointments can create tension between the school and parents.
 Clear communication and a reliable administrative system are essential for a smooth-running event.

-We can help you go paperless and automate bookings for your school's face-to-face or remote parents' evenings.
+We can help you go paperless and automate bookings for your school’s face-to-face or remote parents evenings.
 Our system imports class lists from your MIS to make set-up quick and easy.
-Parents can see the times available and book or change their appointments online or via the SCOPAY app or website.
+Parents can see the times available and book or their appointments through the SCOPAY app or website.
 Plus, if things change before the school’s specified cut-off date, they can move to another available timeslot.

-You can easily run reports to identify pupils without a booking, and parents’ evening fully integrates with our Communications module, to help you quickly send reminder texts or emails too.
+You can easily run reports to identify pupils without a booking.
+In addition, the Parents Evening module fully integrates with Communications, to help you quickly send reminder texts or emails too.
 Lastly, with our convenient SCOPAY app, parents can set-up their own alerts, to be notified when parents’ evening bookings become available.